ExpeditionExploration/opengpio/README.md

 -   **libgpiod 2.x**

-    To install libgpiod 2.x you will need Debian repository mirror in your sources.
+    To install libgpiod 2.x you will need the Debian repository mirror in your sources.
-    You can run the script below to install it.
+    You can run the script below to add it.

     ```sh
     # Add Debian repository sid (unstable) mirror to APT sources